 Include a separate attachment listing all expenditures and costs for the project.
 Accurate unit prices and a detailed description of work, including design, will be critical when the candidate project is reviewed.
 For example, design applications should include major tasks that will be performed.
-ROW cost estimate should include parcel information (including project area needed), improvements taken, severance damages, ROW engineering, appraisal and legal costs.
-Construction should include a listing of all bid items including a maximum 10% allowance for contingencies and a maximum
+ROWRight-of-way cost estimate should include parcel information (including project area needed), improvements taken, severance damages, ROWright-of-way engineering, appraisal and legal costs.
+Construction should include a listing of all bid items including a maximum 10% percent allowance for contingencies and a maximum 15% percent allowance for construction engineering/project management.
+The anticipated disbursement of costs (e.g., Agency, Other, Non-Eligible) must also be completed.
+Agencies should reference the program from which funding is expected to be allocated when completing this portion of the form.
+Each of the funding programs described in these guidelines may have differing matching fund requirements.